ErieBearsOS/eriebearsos.github.io/_posts/2020-09-28-unnamed-event-2.md

 ---

 Fill out the Registration Form (TBD) and join our [Discord server](https://discord.com/invite/fDdeJj5) and you'll be in!
 We're happy to help you build a deck if you're new to the format and we hope that everyone who plays has a fun time!

+<i>* - Nobody from this event is actually at Big Bear, CA. Sorry if that disappoints you!</i>